Hagtronics/rtmidi/README.md

 This is my fork of RtMidi - I have modified the CMakeLists.txt to build a shared library on a Raspberry Pi with ALSA support.

-Do Not use this fork, instead go to to original at,
+# Do Not use this fork!!!!!

+instead go to to original at,
 https://github.com/thestk/rtmidi

 ## Legal and ethical